 11.1 Scope

-No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this bylaw, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this bylaw.
+No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this bylaw without the required authorization of the Commission, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this bylaw.
+Any person who violates any provision of this section may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.

-11.2 Entry

-The Commission, its agents, officers, and employees shall have authority to request authorization to enter upon privately owned land to perform their duties under this bylaw subject to the constitutions and laws of the United States and the Commonwealth.
-They may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.
-The refusal to authorize entry in connection with review of an application for a permit, Notice of Intent, Request for Determination of Applicability, or Abbreviated Notice of Resource Area Delineation shall be grounds for denial of that application.

-11.3 Enforcement
+11.2 Enforcement